 Standard Life International has its own board and executive and operational structures.
 The Standard Life International board is responsible for governing Standard Life International.
 The executive team of Pensions and Savings includes the appropriate representation from Standard Life International so that the Standard Life International board is kept appropriately informed.
-A simplified Group structure chart is included below, showing Standard Life entities which fall under respective business units.
+A simplified Group structure chart is included below, showing Standard Life Aberdeen entities which fall under each respective operating segment or Other.